RoadHog31/results-summary-component-main/README.md

 ```
 ### Continued development

-Mobile responsiveness needs more work.
+-Mobile responsiveness needs more work.
-Some of the finer details displaying the data needs resolving.
+-Some of the finer details displaying the data needs resolving.
-Continue button size could be changed.
+-Continue button size could be changed.

 ### Useful resources